Allegations against staff and Volunteers (SIBFG 3301)

 7.15.3 At this consultation stage, the AMO’s advice will be confirmed back to the designated senior manager by the use of the information referral record.

-7.15.4 If the allegation is not demonstrably false and there is cause to suspect that a child is suffering or is likely to suffer Significant Harm, the AMO should refer to BFSWS and ask them to convene an immediate Multi–Agency Strategy Discussion under Section 47 C.A.1989 This strategy discussion refers to any child/ren who may be involved and is not is not to be confused with an Allegations Strategy Meeting that will be convened to facilitate multi agency information sharing, how the employer puts plans in place for the employee and what roles other agencies may have to play within this process.
+7.15.4 If the allegation is not demonstrably false and there is cause to suspect that a child is suffering or is likely to suffer Significant Harm, the AMO should refer to BFSWS and ask them to convene an immediate Multi–Agency Strategy Discussion in the spirit of Section 47 C.A.1989.
+This strategy discussion refers to any child/ren who may be involved and is not is not to be confused with an Allegations Strategy Meeting that will be convened to facilitate multi agency information sharing, how the employer puts plans in place for the employee and what roles other agencies may have to play within this process.

 7.15.5 The RMP must be consulted about any case in which a criminal offence may have been committed.
 If the threshold for Significant Harm is not reached, but a RMP investigation might be needed, the AMO should immediately inform the RMP and an Initial strategy meeting should be considered, to include the RMP, employer and other agencies involved with the child/ren.